How to Fix and Find Cash Flow Shortages

 |

-Debt-To-Income Ratio = Total Monthly Debt / Gross Monthly
+Debt-to-Income Ratio (DTI) = Total Monthly Debt Payments ÷ Gross Monthly Income

 Once you have a short list of options narrowed down, it’s time to apply.